wagtail/wagtailtrans/docs/source/migrating.rst

     $ python manage.py makemigrations <appname>

-5. Update migrations file to add the newly ``translatablepage_ptr_id`` field in the required table.
+5. Update migrations file to replace the ``page_ptr_id`` with the newly ``translatablepage_ptr_id`` field in the required table.

 .. note::
-    We've made some assumptions when creating this migration file, for example a default language ``en``.
+    We've made some assumptions when creating this migration file, for example a default language ``en`` and a page model named `HomePage` in the custom named app `pages`.
 Please make sure you've checked all the database queries and adjusted them according to your own setup before executing.

 .. code-block:: python